ludwigwinkler/ludwigwinkler.github.io/_posts/2018-04-25-BerlinEasterPoem.md

 ---

 The idea to rewrite Goethe's famous ['Easter Walk Poem'](http://www.literaturwelt.com/werke/goethe/osterspaziergang.html) came while I was sitting on my balcony on the first days of spring.
-It's a custom to recite the poem during my family's easter breakfast and when I was back in Berlin after Easter, I started rewriting the poem with respect to Berlin.
+It's a custom to recite the poem during my family's Easter breakfast and when I was back in Berlin after Easter, I started rewriting the poem with respect to Berlin.
 This is what this little literary excursion became:

 Berlin-Spaziergang